 Do not submit any fees when you turn in the application unless you want to expedite your request.
 The Office of Food Protection will review your application and tell you what you need to pay.

-If you want to request an expedited review and inspection, please call the Office of Food Protection at (215) 685-7495.
+If you want to request an expedited review, please call the Office of Food Protection at (215) 685-7495.
 There is an expediting fee of $380 in addition to the fees based on the establishment’s square footage.
 You must have all required materials and pay by money order or credit card before the review can begin.
-Your review and inspection will be completed within 10 business days.
+The expedited review will be completed within 10 business days.

 As part of your plan review, you must submit an application that contains: